gpotet/software-design-training/instructions/iteration4.md

 external service by using the class `ImageExternalService`.
 More specifically, this external service stores the following attributes of our images: `width`, `height`, `source` and `format`.

 Those attributes should no longer be stored in our database.
-Our database should only store the external ID provided by the external service to identify the image data.
+Our database should only store the following
+attributes: `title`, `content`, `kind` (if you were storing it before), and the external ID provided by the external service to identify the image data.

 All this happens only if `ENV['IMAGES_FROM_EXTERNAL_SERVICE'] = 'true'`.
 Otherwise, we keep the same database